-- Monthly DAES reports that provide an early-warning report on the status of some program features such as cost, schedule, performance, funding etc. - SARs that summarize the latest estimates of cost, schedule, and technical status to be reported annually in conjunction with the President's budget - Program Element (PE) documents (called PE docs or R-docs) that are used to justify congressional budgeting process.

-The ATIE\MOD extracts key information from the performance reports to populate the state features as well as the action space.
-Based on these performance reports, the network neighborhood of the principal MDAP consisting of the MDAPs that share funding sources (PEs) is generated from an RDT&E perspective by the MNI\MOD.
-The IID\MOD computes link weights between the interdependent MDAPs.
+- Performance Reports Module: It consists of the following performance reports: Monthly DAES reports that provide an early-warning report on the status of some program features such as cost, schedule, performance, funding etc.; SARs that summarize the latest estimates of cost, schedule, and technical status to be reported annually in conjunction with the President's budget ; Program Element (PE) documents (called PE docs or R-docs) that are used to justify congressional budgeting process. - Automated Text & Image Extraction Module (ATIE_MOD) extracts key information from the performance reports to populate the state features as well as the action space of the decision model. - MDAP Network Identifier Module (MNI_MOD) Based on these performance reports, the network neighborhood of the principal MDAP consisting of the MDAPs that share funding sources (PEs) is generated from an RDT&E perspective. - Interdependency Index Determiner (IID_MOD) computes link weights between the interdependent MDAPs.
 These link weights are mapped to state features.
 Finally, the state features will be used to build a decision-theoretic model for "what-if" analyses.